 2017 Formula 4 Italian Championship

-Podiums and points for Prema Theodore Racing in Italian F4 season-opener
+Ferrari Junior Armstrong takes two podiums for Prema Theodore Racing in Italian F4

 # 9 – Marcus Armstrong